fieryhenry/tbcml/README.md

 Then select the option to `Load enabled mods into apk`, and say whether or not you are using the jp version of the game.

-You will need to wait a while for it to download the apk, extract files, encrypt mods and sign the apk.
+You will need to wait a while for it to download the apk, extract files, encrypt mods, patch the lib file, and sign the apk.

 Once finished you can say `y` to open the containing folder.
 It will be called `modded.apk`.